-The first factor that you get to test is really pricing and merchandising.
-Now, this is critical and essential to the longevity of your business.
+Pop-up shops get you feedback from customers and help you analyze if pricing and merchandising strategy are working.
+The first factors that you get to test are pricing and merchandising.
+Pricing is critical and essential to the longevity of your business.
 You want to understand how people are responding to price points, how they feel and understand the collection, what your merchandising strategy is, and if that’s really getting across.
 There is no better way to get that information than to actually hear it from your customers.
-Now, I don’t want you to be following your customers around the store.
-In fact, it’s best that you have some sales associates there, but it is great and amazing feedback to be able to get that information.
+I don’t want you to be following your customers around the store, just have your sales associates get the information for you.
+At the end of the day, it will prove how helpful getting this feedback from your customers really is.

-However, guys, I am going to tell you, pop-up shops are not going away.
-This is not some kind of fad marketing.
-In fact, as we start to see brick and mortar evolve and take on a new shape and form, you’re even going to be seeing pop-up shops within other shops.
-Pop-up shops is where it’s going.Your customers want to engage with you, engage with your product, and they want to be able to experience what it is that you want to show them and take them into that world.
+Pop-up shops are not going away.
+This is not some kind of marketing fad.
+In fact, as we start to see brick-and-mortar stores evolve and take on new shapes and forms, you’re going to see even more pop-up shops within other shops.
+Pop-up shops are where it’s going.Your customers want to engage with you, engage with your product, and they want to be able to experience what it is you want to show them and take them into that world.

 I hope I inspired you to take action to think about including pop-up shops as part of your marketing strategy this year.
 Head on over to scalingretail.com.
 We have a lot of great blog information, topics on pop-up shops, and more resources for you.